 Casa Batlló Magic Nights.

 Made plans for summer?
 If you’re staying in the city, you won’t be alone.
 It should come as no surprise to most that Barcelona is fast transforming into the go-to destination for festival lovers, given Catalunya’s covetable combination of culture, great weather and an increasingly diverse concert circuit.
 Add the fact that it’s far more affordable than many of its European counterparts, and you have the makings of a musical mecca.
-So if you’re looking to expand your horizons while staying put this season, here’s a summary of all the summer music events taking place near you, from big-name gatherings to boutique takeovers.
+So if you’re looking to expand your horizons while staying put this season, here’s a summary of the summer music events taking place near you, from big-name gatherings to boutique takeovers.

 Casa Batlló Magic Nights

-While not exactly a music festival, the Casa Batlló Magic Nights program offers live performances nearly every night from May through July.
+While not exactly a music festival, the Casa Batlló Magic Nights program offers live performances nearly every night from the start of spring throughout the summer and into the fall.
 You can enjoy a drink in a unique open-air setting while listening to some of Barcelona's favorite jazz, soul, blues, flamenco and rumba ensembles.
-Entry includes the concert, your own table, a glass of cava and access to the “10D Experience” offering a unique way to experience this architectural wonder through new technological installations and intelligent devices.
-Schedule and tickets available online for purchase on the Casa Batlló website.
+Basic entry includes the concert, your own table, a glass of cava and access to this beautiful architectural wonder with an audio guide.

 Image courtesy of Primavera Sound.